 Kreia: And, at last, you saw.

-Your enlightenment will be cast as darkness, your knowledge as ignorance; the lilting mockery of Virgina Woolf’s Dr. X can be heard in the stentorian condemnations of Master Vrook, the intellectual man with bottomless contempt for women who dare to know themselves.
-Kreia herself is the teacher—once considered prodigal in her own time—whose ideas challenged the orthodoxies of a mostly male elite, leading to the indignities of her downfall.
-Her ideas were radical; they challenged everything the Jedi Order (and, ultimately, the Sith) believed in.
-She stood athwart every mainstream understanding of the Force and inculcated this in her students; the Exile was the greatest of these, and this meeting amid the ruins of Dantooine’s Temple was meant to be a meeting wherein the Exile brought the ultimate truth of her life ineluctably before the gaze of the surviving Jedi Council members.
+Your enlightenment will be cast as darkness, your knowledge as ignorance; the self-assured mockery of Virgina Woolf’s Dr. X can be heard in the stentorian condemnations of Master Vrook, the intellectual man with bottomless contempt for women who dare to know themselves.
+Kreia herself is the teacher—once considered prodigal in her own time—whose ideas challenged the dogma of a mostly male elite, leading to the indignities of her downfall.
+Her ideas were radical; they challenged everything the Jedi Order (and, ultimately, even the Sith) believed in.
+She stood athwart every mainstream understanding of the Force and inculcated this in her students; the Exile was the greatest of these, and this meeting amid the ruins of Dantooine’s Temple was meant to be a meeting where the Exile brought this ultimate truth of her life before the gaze of the surviving Jedi Council members.
 Kreia’s lifelong academic mission would reach a new crescendo—reconciliation, vindication, a new chapter in understanding the Force.

 Instead, after their litany of condemnations, the Masters threaten to strip the Exile of her ability to feel the Force once again.
 The imagery of this—three powerful men binding a woman against her will to rob her of the hard earned gifts that challenge their orthodoxies—should not be lost on us.
 And it is here that Kreia emerges onto the scene, striding in from the gardens, raising her hand to Force push the Masters away from the Exile.